golanlevin/60-212/2026/syllabus/README.md

 In this course, your effort is evaluated according to three different systems, which are decoupled to the greatest extent possible:

-* **Grades** (standards used by CMU on its transcripts)
+* **Grades** (standards used by CMU on its transcripts, to indicate your objective level of effort in a course.)
 * **Evaluations** (standards used by our class community in critiques)
 * **Expectations of Professionalism** (additional standards used by Golan)

-### Grades

-**Grades** are standards used by CMU on its transcripts, to indicate your objective level of effort in a course.
-The following policy concerns "foregone" assignments, i.e weekly problem sets which you have skipped altogether, or on which you have completed less than 15% by their due date:
+## Policies for Foregone Work

+An assignment set is considered **forgone** if, one week after its deadline, it remains unsubmitted or is less than 25% completed.
+The following grading policy concerns "foregone" assignments:

 * Forgo 1 weekly assignment: no impact on your grade whatsoever.
 * Forgo 2 weekly assignments: lose a letter grade (A→B).
 * Forgo 3+ weekly assignments: fail the class (B→R).

+If you know you're going to be late with a project, *contact me* prior to the due date to arrange an accommodation.

+## Policies for Incomplete Work

 Your grades in 60-212 will be based on your self-evident **fulfillment** of simple checklists.
-Projects will always have a checklist of *supporting requirements*.
+Assignment sets and projects will always have a checklist of *supporting requirements*, totaling 100%.
 These are often very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
-Practically every project assignment will ask you to check off subtasks such as (for example):
+Practically every project will ask you to execute simple subtasks such as (for example):

 * **Create** a unique Discord post for your project.
-* **Title** and **Tag** your project in a specified manner.
+* **Upload** a static image of your project, such as a screenshot or photograph.
 * **Upload** a photo of your notebook sketches for the project, if applicable.
-* **Upload** a static image of your project, such as a screenshot or photograph.
 * **Upload** dynamic documentation of your project (such as an animated GIF, video recording, or interactive applet) into the blog post, if applicable.
 * **Write** 100-150 words about your project, describing its development process.
 In your writing, include some critical reflection and analysis of your project: What were your goals?
 In what ways did you succeed?
 And in what ways did you fall short?
 * **Link** to your project or code, if requested.
 * As per our syllabus policies on Academic Integrity, you must also:
-	* **Name** any other students (or generative AI systems) from whom you received advice or help, and describe the help you received.
+	* **Credit** any other students (or AI agents, or tutors, etc.) from whom you received advice or help, and describe the help you received.
 If you had collaborators, explain how the work was distributed among the collaborators.
-	* **Cite** and link to the sources for any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your Project.
-Citing your sources is extremely important.
+	* **Cite** any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your project.
+Citing your sources and crediting your helpmeets is extremely important.
 Err on the side of generosity.

 Note that the objective, easy-to-verify nature of these checklists means that some of your grading may be performed by our Teaching Assistant.

+## Policies for Late Work

+When you submit a project late, you miss the chance to share, discuss and get feedback on your work.
+These are some of the most valuable affordances of this class.

+To receive critical feedback on your work, your work must be available for evaluation during the designated review period.
+For example, at times this semester, your creative projects may be evaluated by your peers in an in-class critique, or by outside experts who review your work online.
+If your assignment is not viewable by the time those persons do their reviews, then your work will generally not receive feedback from them.
+Likewise, my feedback for late work is often comparatively attenuated.

+Late submission should not be a loophole for evading the scrutiny of critique.
+Each assignment set generally has one or two "main" projects which are discussed in critique; for these "main" projects:

+* 😓 First main project submitted after critique: no impact whatsoever.
+* 🤕 Second main project submitted after critique: lose one letter from the project's grade.
+* 💀 Third main project submitted after critique: no credit for that project.

-### Evaluations
+## Evaluations

 **Evaluations** are standards used by our class community in critiques, to provide subjective feedback about your creative work.
 These are *opinions*.

 This section discusses how your work will be Evaluated.
-Evaluations reflect professional assessments of your work—as provided by me, our Teaching Assistant, external guest critics, and/or your peers.
+Evaluations reflect professional assessments of your work—as provided by me, our Teaching Assistant, external guest critics, your peers, or even your own self-evaluation.
 Evaluations articulate someone's personal *opinion* about whether your creative effort is *good*, *interesting*, *noteworthy*, etc. As such, Evaluations do not figure into your grade.

 The purpose of our open-ended projects is to provide well-circumscribed opportunities for you to make creative work.
 Generally the prompts will invite you to explore a specific topic or set of tools, but, unless stated otherwise, there is no correct solution, and no specific requirement for how you should implement your idea.
 My assignments will not only ask for a creative solution, but also for some creativity in how you define and approach the problem.
 It is expected that your Projects will be presented and documented in the appropriate channels of our class Discord.

 The quality of your creative projects may be unrelated to how much time you spent making it.
 You may sometimes observe a very quickly-executed solution which succeeds because of its strong concept.
 Usually, however, the quality of a project is rewarded by extra attention to its craft.

-In our critiques, we will evaluate your open-ended projects according to the following subjective considerations:

-* **Curiosity**: Are you asking questions as you work?
-* **Tenacity**: Are you forging through difficult problems without giving up?
-* **Execution**: Are you crafting with purpose, precision, and attention?
-* **Inventiveness**: Are you discovering/exploring methods outside the obvious and predictable?

-Your work may also be critiqued based on [these subjective considerations from Allison Parrish](https://eroft.decontextualize.com/):

-* An assignment is **Compliant** if it meets the brief.
-* An assignment is **Gregarious** if it makes connections between course content and the rest of the world; e.g. your own interests as an artist, designer, technologist, etc. and/or other fields of research and practice.
-* An assignment is **Stubborn** if it provides evidence that its maker was opinionated about what they wanted to accomplish and did not let small setbacks (whether conceptual or technical) deter them this end.
+In addition to Evaluations for your individual projects, I will also provide a brief written mid-semester Evaluation of your work.

 I will provide Evaluations to you by email or private message.
 They may be quite brief.
 Evaluations may be given along different scales, or no scales at all, according to the project.
+I like to experiment with different subjective schemas for evaluating your open-ended projects.
+For example:

+#### Evaluation Schema 1: S/A/B/C/D/F

-Other times, evaluation feedback may take the form of scores of S,A,B,C,D, or F, as described below.
-Note that it is possible for you to receive full *credit* for an assignment (i.e. you ticked off all the items on the checklist), while still receiving an Evaluation of B or C.
+Sometimes, my feedback may take the form of scores of S,A,B,C,D, or F, as described below.
+Note that it is possible for you to receive full *credit* for an assignment (i.e. you technically ticked off all the items on the checklist), while still receiving an Evaluation of B or C.

 * **S** (Exceptional): You made something truly outstanding
 * **A** (Excellent): You made something very good